-• A transition proforma was sent to primary schools and parents of all new starters.

-- Students' primary files and SEND files containing their school records. - Online Meetings with the EHCP student's parents, primary school class teachers, primary SENDCo and myself.
-In the summer term of 2021. - EHCP students and their parents and or SENDCos attended a meeting in our SEND department. - Literacy screening for Reading/comprehension age and Spelling.
-This was an online assessment (together with the spelling test) in the Autumn term of year 7 and again at the end of year 7, year 8 and year 9. - CATs (Cognitive Abilities Tests) results in autumn 2021. - Baseline tests in subject areas at the start of year 7 - Dyslexia screening where necessary - St. Anne's staff referrals - Information/concerns provided by parents/carers - Students' self-referral - External agency information - Individual assessment of casual admissions (mid-year admissions)
+- o A transition proforma is sent to primary schools and parents of all new starters. - o Students' primary files and SEND files containing their school records. - Online Meetings with the EHCP student's parents, primary school class teachers, primary SENDCo and St. Anne's SENDCo - o EHCP students and their parents and or SENDCo attend a meeting at school - Literacy screening for Reading/comprehension age and Spelling.
+This was an online assessment (together with the spelling test) in the Autumn term of year 7 and again at the end of year 7, year 8 and year 9 - o CATs (Cognitive Abilities Tests) - o Baseline tests in subject areas at the start of year 7 - o Dyslexia screening where necessary - St. Anne's staff referrals - o Information/concerns provided by parents/carers - Students' self-referral - o External agency information - o Individual assessment of casual admissions (mid-year admissions)

 Students at St. Anne's are regularly assessed by their subject teachers.
-There is robust tracking and monitoring of progress by all teachers, Achievement Leaders and Key Stage Leaders, who will make a referral to the Learning Support Department if they have concerns regarding a student's lack of progress combined with a possible significant learning difficulty.
+There is robust tracking and monitoring of progress by all teachers, Learning Support Coordinator/s and Subject Leaders, who will make a referral to the Learning Support Department if they have concerns regarding a student's lack of progress combined with a possible significant learning difficulty.